-HON.
-PROF. B.C.
-PRASAD.- Mr. Speaker, Sir, in terms of economic fundamentals, we are now on a much stronger footing than we were two and a half years ago.
+- 25. We have strengthened our civil service with better remuneration, permanent employment tenure and increase in the retirement age.
+We have invested in the training and capacity of our civil servants who had suffered from under investment over the years.
+We have made the civil service more independent and removed the political interference which used to be there in the past. - 26.
+We have invested in our judiciary, police force, DPPs office and the Office of the Auditor General.
+These are independent institutions crucial for a well-functioning democracy.
+We will continue to further strengthen the independent state institutions with the right level of resources and ensuring its full autonomy is protected. - 27.
+Mr. Speaker Sir, in terms of economic fundamentals we are now on a much stronger footing than we were two and a half years ago.
 When we came into office, Fiji was at a precarious economic crossroad.
 The devastation from the COVID-19 pandemic and the years of poor economic management had taken our public debt to an unsustainable level.
 Public infrastructure was broken, and service delivery had deteriorated.
-Socio-economic challenges worsened and investor and business confidence had plummeted.
+Socio-economic challenges worsened and investor and business confidence had plummeted. - 28.
 Our first priority was to restore macroeconomic stability, rebuild trust in economic policy making institutions, and chart a path towards sustainable and inclusive growth.
-We focussed on achieving fiscal sustainability and reducing the public debt burden.
+We focused on achieving fiscal sustainability and reducing the public debt burden.

-We took decisive revenue reforms, including tax reforms, but also protected the vulnerable through targeted support measures.
-Within a short span of time, we managed to bring down the debt to GDP ratio from over 90 percent to below 80 percent.

-We raised the income of our people, not only through a decisive increase in the minimum wage rate to \$5 an hour, but we injected \$85 million to support the increase in public sector wages that has remained stagnant since 2017.
-We raised social welfare allowances, pensions and aftercare payments by 15 percent across the board, and by 25 percent for those above the age of 70 receiving social pensions.
+- 29. We took decisive revenue reforms including tax reforms but also protected the vulnerable through targeted support measures.
+Within a short span of time, we managed to bring down the debt to GDP ratio from over 90 percent to below 80 percent. - 30.
+We raised the income of our people, not only through a decisive increase in the minimum wage rate to 5 dollars an hour.
+But we injected \$85 million to support the increase in public sector wages that had remained stagnant since 2017. - 31.
+We raised social welfare allowances, pensions and aftercare payments by 15 percent across the board and by 25 percent for those above the age of 70, receiving social pensions. - 32.
 We delivered a record-high cane price of \$105 per tonne to our sugarcane farmers, \$20 more than the guaranteed price of \$85 per tonne.
-We provided higher prices for other agricultural produce, giving our farmers a better return for their hard work and keeping rural economies vibrant.

-We maintained zero-rated VAT on 21 items and added prescribed medicines to make it 22, providing relief to consumers, which was valued at over \$500 million in the last two years.
-The 22 items including flour, rice, sugar, canned fish, cooking oil, potato, onion, garlic, baby milk, powdered milk, liquid milk, dhal, tea, salt, soap, soap powder, toilet paper, sanitary pads, toothpaste, kerosene, cooking gas and prescribed medicines remain at zero VAT.
+We provided higher prices for other agricultural produce giving our farmers a better return for their hard work and keeping rural economies vibrant. - 33.
+We maintained zero rated VAT on 21 items and added prescribed medicines to make it 22 providing relief to consumers valued at over \$500 million in the last 2 years.
+The 22 items, including flour, rice, sugar, canned fish, cooking oil, potato, onion, garlic, baby milk, powdered milk, liquid milk, dhal, tea, salt, soap, soap powder, toilet paper, sanitary pads, toothpaste, kerosene, cooking gas, and prescribed medicines remain at zero VAT.